 Participation in any of the experiences listed above requires that you and the instructor complete a contract that details the expectations for working on the project.
 These forms are below.

 Opportunities for research will be posted outside of the advising office (Milner Hall Room 205) as they are received.
-Updated information will be posted on this page, as well.
-After you’ve spoken to a faculty member about participating in their research lab, bring one of the above contracts to the professor and then bring it to the Advising office during walk-in hours during the dates listed below.
+After you’ve spoken to a faculty member about participating in their research lab, bring one of the above contracts to the professor and then bring it to the Advising office during walk-in hours (see advising tab for information).

 Talk to an Undergraduate Research Ambassador and learn how to get started and get the most from your Honors and/or Research experiences from a student’s point of view!